 Some of the criteria to be used for meeting needs are similar to those listed above, including:

 - Size: Units should be big enough for the number of people they’re intended for.

-- Layout: Space should be used efficiently (lots of storage under and behind counters, closets, etc.), rooms or spaces should be arranged in a logical manner (dining area next to kitchen, for example), traffic patterns should be easy and natural.
+- Layout: Space should be used efficiently (sufficient storage under and behind counters, closets, etc.), rooms or spaces should be arranged in a logical manner (dining area next to kitchen for example), traffic patterns should be easy and natural.
 Units should be easy to get to and accessible.

 Housing should understand and respond to its context

 - This is true for the physical, the historic, and the social context of its site and area.
 Guidelines below highlight some fundamental aspects of design.
 Dwellings should utilize the site well.
 It should be built on dry land, should be oriented in the appropriate direction (toward the sun in cool climates, away from it in warm ones), and take advantage of features to create an attractive space and to minimize the effects of an extreme climate (trees that lose their leaves offer shade in summer and allow sun in winter; a line of evergreens on the north side of a lot can block the winter wind.)

 - Housing should fit in with other nearby buildings.
 It doesn’t have to look exactly the same as other buildings in the area, but using similar building materials, windows, roof heights, etc. will help it to blend in well, and to increase the appeal of the neighborhood.